Path-dependent Hamilton-Jacobi equations with u-dependence and time-measurable Hamiltonians: Introduction

 \subsection{Organization of the rest of the paper}

 Section~\ref{S:Setting} introduces the setting (path space with topology) and some notation.
 In section~\ref{S:PathDerivatives}, we give meaning to the derivatives $\partial_t u$ and $\partial_x u$ in \eqref{E:1st}.
 Section~\ref{S:Minimax} contains the definition of minimax solution to terminal-value problems involving \eqref{E:1st} as well as standing assumptions for our data such as the Hamiltonian $H$.
 In section~\ref{S:Comparison}, a comparison principle for \eqref{E:1st} is established.
 In section~\ref{S:Existence}, we establish a general existence result via Perron's method.
-Finally, in section~\ref{S:OptimalControl}, we consider an optimal control problem for (delay) functional differential equations with time-measurable data and we show that the value function is the unique minimax solution to the associated HJB equation.
+In section~\ref{S:OptimalControl}, we consider an optimal control problem for (delay) functional differential equations with time-measurable data and we show that the value function is the unique minimax solution to the associated { path-dependent} HJB equation. { In section~\ref{S:NonPPDE}, we consider non-path-dependent counterparts of our previous results.
+In particular, we establish that the value function of an optimal control problem with time-measurable data is the unique minimax solution of a standard non-path-dependent HJB equation.
+Such a result is also new to the best of our knowledge.
+Finally, in the appendix, we establish regularity of the value function for our optimal control problem in section~\ref{S:OptimalControl}.}